The Marvel Cinematic Universe has its movies and plans scheduled out for the next few years, even if there are only a few release dates known.

 The sequel to the Oscar-winning Spider-Man: Into the Spider-Verse is coming in 2022, furthering Miles Morales’s story.

-Captain Marvel 2 is set to hit in November 2022 and is rumored to be set in the present-day, as opposed to being a period piece like the first movie.
+Captain Marvel 2 is set to hit in November 2022 and takes place in the present-day,

 She-Hulk is coming to Disney+ in 2022.
 Tatiana Maslany (Orphan Black) was cast as She-Hulk, while Mark Ruffalo will appear as Hulk and Tim Roth will reprise his role as Abomination from The Incredible Hulk.